-In this group mentoring, Mentors and children meet once per week in a group over the lunch hour at our partnering schools.
-The primary goal for our program is to promote healthy Indigenous cultural development of children and youth, our mentors will encourage a healthy lifestyle, support them in achieving their educational goals and guide them in learning how to be proud of whom they are as Indigenous People.
+- Our mentors will encourage a healthy lifestyle, support them in achieving their educational goals and guide them in learning how to be proud of who they are, as Indigenous People.

 How does Coyote Pride work?

-Coyote Pride Mentoring Program hires mentors through an extensive hiring process.
+Coyote Pride Youth Mentoring Program recruits volunteer mentors through a screening process.

 Mentors and Mentees meet once a week for one hour over the school lunch hour to bond with the youth.